dnewcome/jath/README.md

 # Status
 This software is a proof of concept.
-There are cases that it cannot handle, and isn't production-ready.
+There are cases that it cannot handle, and it isn't production-ready.
 It is not well tested, and the code here is probably only sufficient to serve as a reference implementation of the idea.

 # Limitations